 Wes Hayden’s dilemma lies at the heart of Larry Watson’s novel, Montana 1948.
 Should Wes prosecute his admired brother, Frank, for his crime of assaulting the “squaws”?
-As a former sheriff, and one who bequeathed the role to his less-favourite son, Julien Hayden believes that criminal proceedings would unnecessarily sully the family name.
+As a former sheriff, and one who bequeathed the role to his less-favourite son, Grandfather Julien Hayden believes that criminal proceedings would unnecessarily sully the family name.
 And besides, according to Julien, dallying with Indians should not be an indictable offence.
 However, Wes is intent on making Frank accountable for his criminal activities.
 If Julien demands loyalty from his son, Wes stands for honesty and integrity.
 To him, like Atticus Finch in To Kill a Mockingbird, abiding by one’s conscience is the most important thing, but, as Atticus also discovers, there is a great deal at stake.

 Wes’s fight for justice

-After using his power and influence in the community to hand the role of sheriff to Wes, Julian Hayden believes that family members should not be punished for their wrongdoings, especially those as trivial as assaulting the Indians on the reservation.
+After using his power and influence in the community to hand the role of sheriff to Wes, Grandfather Hayden believes that family members should not be punished for their wrongdoings, especially those as trivial as assaulting the Indians on the reservation.
 Armed with his typically wild-west cowboy mentality, Julien believes that the gun empowers him (Wes refuses to carry one) and Julien is prepared to use their influence and trade off their good name to pervert the course of justice.
 As David states, even if they acted dishonourably they still had a “measure of respect that I didn’t have to earn.”
 “We were as close as aristocracy” as possible in the shire of Montana.

 However, Wes has the courage and audacity to ‘[take] an Indian’s side and [run his] brother in’.
 His decision to prosecute Frank is met with scorn and contempt.
 Julian queries Wes, “You- investigating”.
 He believes that Wes’s desire to pursue justice is just a jealous, “fucking stunt”.